ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_search_cookbook/custom_indexer_plugin_for_econtent.md

 ### Create custom logic

-In your custom logic you have to loop through the product data map.
+In your custom logic, you have to loop through the product data map.

-eContent data map supports the following types:
+eContent data map supports the following data types:

-- strings which are stored in a `data_text` field
+- strings, stored in a `data_text` field
-- integers which are stored in a `data_int` field
+- integers, stored in a `data_int` field
-- floats which are stored in a `data_float` field
+- floats, stored in a `data_float` field

 For array support use serialised arrays.